abhay-yemekar/SearchScribe_AI_Studio/README.md

 - 🕘 Automatic Content History Saving
 - 🔐 JWT Authentication System (Signup/Login/Logout)

-This project was developed as part of the **Align Labs Engineering Task**, demonstrating:
+This project was developed as part of the **Engineering Task** from a company, demonstrating:

 - Full-stack engineering using **FastAPI** + **Next.js 14**
 - Integration with **Google Gemini LLM**